dmaivel/dmaivel.github.io/content/outperform-cublas-with-opengl.md

   caption="The diagram visualizes how data from matrices `A` and `B` determine the result of elements in `C`."
 >}}

-Like previous shaders, we calculate the current index, only sample the `C` texture if \(\beta \neq 0\), and check if the current index plus the current element offset is less than the maximum index.
+Like previous shaders, we calculate the current index, only sample the `C` texture if $ \beta \neq 0 $, and check if the current index plus the current element offset is less than the maximum index.
 Within the shader, before going into the actual kernels, we first determine the dimensions of our matrices:

 ```c
 int ax = aT ? k : int(adims.x);